Jaylon Jones (American football, born 2002): Pre-draft

-2023
+Indianapolis Colts

 The Indianapolis Colts selected Jones in the seventh round (221st overall) of the 2023 NFL draft.
 He was the 29th cornerback drafted and one of three cornerbacks selected by the Colts in 2023, following second-round pick (44th overall) JuJu Brents and fifth-round pick (138th overall) Darius Rush.

 On May 5, 2023, the Indianapolis Colts signed Jones to a four–year, $3.95 million rookie contract that includes a signing bonus of $113,480.

+2023

 Throughout training camp, he competed for a roster spot as a backup cornerback against Darrell Baker Jr., Isaiah Rodgers, Dallis Flowers, Chris Lammons, Ameer Speed, and Tony Brown.
 Head coach Shane Steichen named Jones a backup and listed him as the sixth cornerback on the depth chart to begin the season, behind Kenny Moore II, Dallis Flowers, JuJu Brents, Darrell Baker, and Toby Brown.

 On September 10, 2023, Jones made his professional regular season debut in the Indianapolis Colts' home-opener against the Jacksonville Jaguars, but was limited to 19 snaps, with all but one on special teams as they lost 21–31.
 Entering Week 5, he was promoted to being the third cornerback on the depth chart after injuries to Dallis Flowers and Darrell Baker Jr. On October 8, 2023, Jones earned his first career start as a nickelback and recorded two combined tackles (one solo) during a 23–16 win against the Tennessee Titans.
 Prior to Week 8, Jones was named the No. 2 starting cornerback after JuJu Brents suffered a quadriceps injury and remained inactive for six games (Weeks 8–14).
 In Week 13, he set a season-high with six combined tackles (five solo) and made one pass deflection as the Colts won in overtime 31–28 at the Tennessee Titans.
 He finished his rookie season with a total of 44 combined tackles (33 solo) and five pass breakups through 17 games and 10 starts.
 He received an overall grade of 53.1 from Pro Football Focus as a rookie in 2023.